-But unlike your basic knowledge management tools, EdApp gives your team more flexibility to share and discuss business knowledge with each other.
+But unlike your basic knowledge management tools, EdApp gives your learners more flexibility to share and discuss business knowledge with each other.
 Through their Discussions and Assignment features, learners can interact in real-time or join conversation threads, dig into a certain topic, provide feedback on lessons, and collaborate on different projects.
 Leveraging these social features opens a more dynamic and interactive learning experience for your learners, yielding high impact learning.

 EdApp also offers an analytics dashboard, which makes it easier to monitor your employees’ learning progress.
-Here, you can determine how many have unlocked your learning materials, compare completion rates between teams, monitor how frequently the users are opening the app, and many more.
+Here, you can determine how many have unlocked your instructional learning materials, compare completion rates between teams, monitor how frequently the users are opening the app, and many more.
 You can use this information to spot knowledge and skill gaps among your team members and mend them as early as possible.

 - Cloud-based authoring tool

 - Analytics dashboard